 "Real musk oil is a greasy secretion produced in a glandular sac beneath the skin of the stomach of the male musk deer, which smells as hideous as it sounds - until it is dried and cured into a powder.
 But real musk oil is more expensive than gold....The $5 musk oil is artificial, made from petroleum.
 Even though it is often promoted as "natural" and "genuine," it isn't... "

-"In this kind of complicated world everyone's looking for simpler things," said a spokesman for International Flavors and Fragrances, Inc. (IFF).
-He went on to say that "with perfume, young people aren't being subtle anymore about sex.
+A spokesman for International Flavors and Fragrances, Inc. (IFF) noted the fragrance's appeal in a world increasingly craving simplicity.
+He remarked, "In this kind of complicated world, everyone's looking for simpler things."
+He also pointed out a cultural shift, saying, "With perfume, young people aren't being subtle anymore about sex.
 They're laying it on the line with musk, for example, and its earthy animal smell."

-The people clamored for it, as it was advertised as a natural aphrodisiac that anyone could wear.
-Women were advised to put a few drops behind the ears (I do not advise this due to the stinky apocrine glands), as well as the pulse points: the wrists, temples, inside of elbows, behind the knees so that the scent would become part of the wearer's own natural body chemistry.
-For those who could not tolerate the powerful scent applied to their skin directly from the bottle, they were advised to try to mix a bit of the oil with their bath water.
-The scent would be subtle and the oils would help moisturize the skin.
+The public eagerly embraced Musk Oil, which was marketed as a natural aphrodisiac that anyone could wear.
+Women were advised to apply a few drops behind the ears (a practice I would caution against due to the odor of apocrine glands) and on pulse points like the wrists, temples, inside elbows, and behind the knees.
+This would allow the scent to blend with the wearer's natural body chemistry.
+For those who found the fragrance too potent when applied directly, it was suggested to mix a bit of the oil with bath water for a more subtle scent that would also help moisturize the skin.

-The Wall Street Journal reported in 1972 that about $1 million worth of synthetic musk oil was bought each month and that sales were expected to continue to rise.
-On its front page article, the Journal said that "Musk Oil is a perfume.
+In 1972, The Wall Street Journal reported that approximately $1 million worth of synthetic musk oil was being purchased each month, with sales expected to continue rising.
+The Journal highlighted the product's exotic and erotic appeal, stating that "Musk Oil is a perfume.
 It is touted as exotic and erotic, the answer to Ursula Ugly's dream, the perfume that will turn Mary Worth into a sex symbol."
-The Wall Street Journal also cited that Caswell-Massey and RH Cosmetic Corp were the modern pioneers of the musk oil craze.
+The article also credited Caswell-Massey and RH Cosmetic Corp as the modern pioneers of the Musk Oil craze, further cementing its status as a cultural phenomenon of the decade.

 The Morning Herald, 1972: